CEEMS Exporter

 Total aggregate statistics should be very accurate for each cgroup.
 However, if underlying file system uses async IO, the IO rate statistics might not reflect true rate as kernel functions return immediately after submitting IO task to the driver of underlying filesystem.
 In the case of sync IO, kernel function blocks until IO operation has finished and thus, we get accurate rate statistics.

 IO data path is highly complex with a lot of caching involved for several filesystem drivers.
-The statistics reported by these bpf programs are the ones "observed" by the user's workloads rather than from filesystem's perspective.
-The advantage of this approach is that we can use these bpf programs to monitor different types of filesystems in an unified manner without having to support different filesystems separately.
+The statistics reported by these bpf programs are the ones "observed" by the user's workloads rather than from the filesystem's perspective.
+The advantage of this approach is that we can use these bpf programs to monitor different types of filesystems in a unified manner without having to support different filesystems separately.

 Network metrics